BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/bossbattle.md

 Define a function named diceRoll that returns a random number between 1 - 6

-Define a function named hitBoss that requires four arguments: weapon, iceWeakness, magicWeakness.
+Define a function named hitBoss that requires three arguments: weapon, iceWeakness, magicWeakness.
   - Create a variable called damage and set it to zero.
   - Weapon is a string.
 Convert weapon to lowercase.
   - If weapon contains either "sword" or "spell" then add diceRoll() to damage.